fetchai/colearn/README.md

     examples/pytorch_mnist.py
     ```

-For more instructions see the documentation at [fetchai.github.io/colearn/installation](https://fetchai.github.io/colearn/installation/)
+For more instructions, and versions without Tensorflow/Pytorch see the documentation at [fetchai.github.io/colearn/installation](https://fetchai.github.io/colearn/installation/)

 ## Build image